 - Spatial organization – There was hardly any.
 The spaces for each of the vendors and clubs were assigned of course and as stated before, the open space dynamic for most of the show is a great concept for the visitors, it really is.
 However, because vendors need to maximize their business (since space in the show is – according through the grapevine – expensive), most of the inventory was pretty much bumper to bumper in a lot of places.
 Not only did this maximize the potential for unintentional damage to the cars like scratches, broken parts, etc, but it also made viewing difficult for the general public and buyers alike; photographing the event also became a huge challenge because of this.
 The situation was particularly unfortunate since there was space to spare and immense square footage tied up with vendors with no connection to the show’s subject (food joints were the main culprit of this, but there were also toys, tools, and other knickknacks tying up all sorts of room).

 - The Space itself – Taking place at one of the FIL (International Lisbon Fair) pavilions, a sort of convention center, the show also suffered with the limitations of the space itself.
 The pavilion’s floors are covered in ugly marks and scratches from previous shows.
 There are endless black strips of old glue where patches of carpet were placed for display booths in the past, making everything feel neglected and lacking proper cleaning and care.
 It seems like a trivial observation but the issue is so bad that it hurts the visitor’s experience since it becomes so annoying and unpleasant to the eye.
 The lighting system at the pavilion is (at least for this purpose) atrocious as well.
-These are of course all issues that the Caramulo Museum can’t control but which FIL should address at its request.
-As far as the vendors and institutions represented, other than the display for the Museum itself which was properly thought out and had a good team running it, most of everything else was a bare minimum effort, either lacking in creativity or being just plain lazy and bad.
+These are of course all issues that the Museum can’t control but which FIL should address.
+As far as the vendors and institutions represented, other than the display for the Museum itself which was properly thought out and had a good and enthusiastic young team running it, most of everything else was a bare minimum effort, either lacking in creativity or being just plain lazy and bad.
 Sure, vendors are there to sell and not put on a show, but at least give the product a chance and present it with some degree of care.

 - The General Visitor Experience – If you were a visitor to the 2019 Motorclássico there were some hurdles to get pass, first of which was admittance.
 Far too expensive for what it is.
 It was said by some that the high admittance fee was aimed at lowering the volume of the “just looking” visitors, making sure that more actual potential buyers were present.
 This was strictly a rumor but if there’s truth to it – as said before – the event needs to settle on one vocation and pursue it.
 Visitors (and vendors) were also trapped in the pavilion upon entry, since neither tickets nor most passes would allow reentry so if (let’s say) you forgot something in your car, tough luck.
 Speaking of cars, the lack of a dedicated gathering and parking space for random classic car driving visitors to the event was pretty incomprehensible and a big missed opportunity.
 Also, the confusion over the show’s vocation could be felt in the fact that although with interesting models, right at the front door the inclusion of two manufacturers with nothing but brand new cars would immediately throw you off.
 Plus, throughout the pavilion the dominance of pre-classics and youngtimers was impossible to miss.